worldbank/metadata-editor/docs/managing_templates.md

 4. Do not use an element for what it is not designed to be.
 If you think elements are missing, and no generic field can suit your needs, contact us.
 A standard or schema is expected to provide predictability across organizations.
 Customize the templates, but not the purpose of the elements they contain.
 5. If you read metadata that contain element X using a template that does not include element X and save, the element will NOT be deleted from the metadata.
 So you do not have to worry about the template you use.
 The selection of a template will never result in automatic deletion of existing content.

-## System vs user templates
+## Core templates vs Custom templates

-The standard or schema for each data type is provided in the Metadata Editor as a *system* template.
-System templates contain all elements of the standard or schema, with their default label and description.
+The standard or schema for each data type is provided in the Metadata Editor as a *core* template.
+Core templates contain all elements of the standard or schema, with their default label and description.
 They contain a very small number of validation rules and controlled vocabularies.
 These system templates cannot be deleted or edited.
-But they can be duplicated then customized, allowing users to generate their own *user templates*.
-User templates can be exported and imported, i.e. shared with other users.
-Multiple user templates can be created for a given data type.
+But they can be duplicated then customized, allowing users to generate their own *Custom templates*.
+Custom templates can be exported and imported, i.e. shared with other users.
+Multiple custom templates can be created for a given data type.

 ![image](https://user-images.githubusercontent.com/35276300/214394808-d752cb8e-b007-4642-9e16-e2cb26b16e91.png)

-The Metadata Editor application comes with a collection of pre-designed user templates (the *IHSN templates*), covering all data types.
-Generating new user templates is thus not a requirement to make use of the Metadata Editor.
+The Metadata Editor application comes with a collection of pre-designed custom templates (the *IHSN templates*), covering all data types.
+Generating new custom templates is thus not a requirement to make use of the Metadata Editor.

-## Creating or customizing a user template
+## Creating or customizing a custom template

 To build and select the templates to be used:
 -	Duplicate a core template and build your template from the standard or schema
--	Import a user template
+-	Import a custom template
--	Modify a user template
+-	Modify a custom template

 You will need at least one user template per data type you curate, and one to be used for external resources.
-One user template per data type will be selected as the default one.
+One custom template per data type will be selected as the default one.

 ![image](https://user-images.githubusercontent.com/35276300/214386279-82d6df69-4cf2-4694-bdfc-a8291a5c519a.png)